-By the date the Report was provided to the Agent, the AIC still had not received a response to the Demand from the Agent.
-As such, the Agent's certificates were suspended in accordance with s.
+By the date the Report was sent to the Agency, the AIC still had not received proof of E&O coverage as requested in the original Demand.
+As such, the Agency's certificates of authority were suspended in accordance with s.
 478(2) of the Act.